timescale/docs/api/time_bucket.md

 # time_bucket()
-The `time_bucket` function is based on the standard PostgreSQL `date_trunc` function.
-It allows for arbitrary time intervals instead of the second, minute, and hour intervals provided by `date_trunc`.
+The `time_bucket` function is similar to the standard PostgreSQL `date_trunc` function.
+Unlike `date_trunc`, it allows for arbitrary time intervals instead of second, minute, and hour intervals.
 The return value is the bucket's start time.

 `TIMESTAMPTZ` arguments are bucketed by the time in UTC, so the alignment of